 The Corporation currently has interests, through its subsidiary companies, in five principal properties, Pimenton (100%), Tordillo (100%), Bandurrias (100%), Catedral/Rino (50.10%) and Cal Norte (60%), all of which are located in Chile.
-In addition the Corporation holds an option agreement on the La Bella property through one of its subsidiaries.
 The Corporation has also entered into the Letter Agreement which provides for the Corporation's option to acquire at least a 65.6% interest in CDM which owns the Santa Cecilia Property as described above.